toddkblake/Dropify/README.md

 ## Future Directions for the Project

 In addition to the features already implemented, I plan to continue work on this project.
 The next steps for Dropify are outlined below.

-### Search

-Searching artists, albums, songs, users and playlists is a standard feature of Spotify.
-I plan to utilize the Fuse.js library to implement a fuzzy search of these models that will populate a sidebar component, enabling users to find what they are looking for quickly.

 ### Genres / Radio